almeidas-tatiane/apinfo/README.md

 # apinfo
-Automation of APInfo Website using Selenium WebDriver, Java, JUnit, Page Objects
+Automation of APInfo Website using Selenium WebDriver, Java, JUnit, Page Objects, Cucumber

 This project was created to automate some functionalities of APInfo website, as:

-1) Looking for QA job opportunities and validate the result found.
+1) Looking for QA job opportunities and validate the result found;